sridharradhakrishnan/DevelopingDataProducts/README.md

----
-title: "Evaluation of the Effects of Natural Diasters on Humans and its Monetary Costs"
+### Evaluation of the Effects of Natural Diasters on Humans and its Monetary Costs
-output:
-  html_document:
-    fig_caption: yes
----

 ### Synopsis